Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Cons

-- Higher Costs for High-Risk Drivers: Drivers with accidents may see premiums increase to $150 to $180 per month, more than the state average of $100 in Vermont.
+- Higher Costs for High-Risk Drivers: Drivers with accidents may see premiums increase over time.

 - Limited Policy Customization: Other big insurers offer specific add-ons that State Farm does not, such as gap insurance or new car replacement.